Benezivas/algobattle/README.md

 # Algorithmic Battle (Lab course at tcs.rwth-aachen.de)

-The lab course "Algorithmic Battle" is offered by the Theory group of RWTH Aachen University since 2019.
+The lab course "Algorithmic Battle" is offered by the [Computer Science Theory group of RWTH Aachen University](https://tcs.rwth-aachen.de/) since 2019.
 This repository contains the necessary code and documentation to set up the lab course yourself.

 The idea of the lab is to pose several, usually NP-complete problems during the semester.
 Groups of students then write code that generates hard-to-solve instances for these problems and solvers that solve these problems quickly.